 What is Blended Learning?

-Blended learning is an instructional strategy that combines traditional training with online learning—whether through chat rooms on the internet, asynchronous and synchronous learning, or other project-based learning.
+Blended learning, by definition, is an instructional strategy that integrates traditional training methods with online learning experiences, offering flexibility, engagement, and accessibility.
+This approach combines the best aspects of face-to-face and virtual learning.
 The intensity and attention of a live classroom setting are combined with the adaptability and accessibility of eLearning to create blended learning, which combines the best elements of traditional learning.

 Blended learning can be used to